HireAbo/awesome-interview-questions-5000-jobs/Aviation and Aerospace/Air Traffic Control/En Route Controller.md

 Welcome to the En Route Controller Interview Preparation !
 This resource is designed to help you ace your En Route Controller interviews with confidence.

+An En Route Controller is a crucial role in the field of Aviation and Aerospace, specifically in Air Traffic Control (ATC).
+These professionals are responsible for managing and directing the movement of aircraft in the en route phase of flight.
+They ensure the safe and efficient flow of air traffic over a designated airspace, monitoring aircraft through radar, computer systems, and communication tools.
+En Route Controllers are highly trained individuals who make critical decisions in real-time, coordinating with pilots, other controllers, and ground personnel to maintain separation between aircraft, prevent conflicts, and minimize delays.
+Their role requires strong communication skills, attention to detail, and the ability to handle high-pressure situations with calmness and efficiency.

 ## 🚀 Overview

 Whether you're a seasoned En Route Controller or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in En Route Controller interviews to help you prepare and succeed.